joshburgess/fugot/readme.md

 A `GET` request by default, but that can be changed in `options`.

-Returns a Future for a `response` object with a `body` property, a `url` property with the final URL after redirects, and a `requestUrl` property with the original request URL.
+Returns a Future for a `response` object with a `body` property, a `url` property with the request URL or the final URL after redirects, and a `requestUrl` property with the original request URL.

 ##### url